Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Can You Wear Traditional Clothes?

 Yes, you can wear traditional clothing.
-In fact, it can be a great way to show respect.
-Just make sure your clothes are comfortable and suitable for warm weather.
+It can be a great way to show respect.
+Just make sure your outfit stays comfortable in the warm weather.

 - Choose natural tones

-This not only respects the place but also makes your photos look better.
+This shows respect for the place, and it also makes your photos look better.

 Quick Checklist Before You Go